 People from around the world come to Itasca State Park in northwest Minnesota to marvel at the serene birthplace of the mighty Mississippi River.
-They pose next to a large pine log carved with yellow letters that mark the site and the beginning of the great river’s 2,552-mile route across America to the Gulf of Mexico.
+They pose next to a large pine log carved with yellow letters that marks the beginning of the great river’s 2,552-mile route across America, from Minnesota's north woods to the Gulf of Mexico.

 Get your bearings and enjoy hands-on exhibits on loons, forest fires, logging and wildlife at the Brower Visitor Center.
 The scenic, 10-mile Wilderness Drive circles through the park.
 For an eagle’s-eye view of the majestic forest, brave the climb up the Aiton Heights observation tower.

 Narrated boat excursions explore Lake Itasca, sharing natural history lessons and pointing out wildlife such as bald eagles that soar above the water.
 You can rent a kayak or canoe to paddle on the lake or bikes to pedal along the 6-mile trail to the headwaters.
 Hikers can trek more than 28 miles of trails around quiet lakes, bogs and into forests that chatter with birds and squirrels, and sightings can include otter, mink and deer.
 Another highlight is peaceful Preacher’s Grove, with its canopy of tall pines.

 During the summer, the “Music under the Pines” series of weekend concerts features an eclectic lineup.
 For kids, an array of naturalist programs covers fun topics from animal tracks to fish painting.
 Itasca is also popular for its beautiful fall colors and, in the winter, for its cross-country ski trails.